root-11/jupyter/README.md

 # jupyter

-A collection of jupyter notebooks.
+This is a collection of jupyter notebooks written by Bjorn Madsen